dferrell30/MDO365-Deployment-Tool/README.md

 A Windows PowerShell deployment tool for configuring a Zero Trust baseline in Microsoft Defender for Office 365, with JSON-driven configuration, policy status indicators, test mode, validation, and built-in HTML/JSON reporting.

+> **V1.1 is the current stable release** and includes UI-based deployment, validation, test mode, service enablement, and HTML reporting.

 ## Why This Tool Exists

 Microsoft Defender for Office 365 deployments often require repeated manual configuration across multiple policy areas.
 This tool provides a repeatable, operator-friendly way to deploy, validate, and report on a Zero Trust-aligned baseline from a single interface.